St Anne's Church, Liverpool (1772–1871)

-St Anne's Church was opened on 25 October 1772.
+St Anne's Church was a Church of England parish opened in Liverpool, on 25 October 1772.

+History

 It had been built at the expense of Thomas and Richard Dobb, cabinetmakers, of Williamson Square and Henry North, fruit merchant, Dale Street.
 They owned the land on which it was built.
 At the time the area was still quite rural.
-They applied to Parliament of Great Britain for the passage of the Richmond Chapel, Lancashire Act 1772 to enable the completion of the church as a chapel of ease.
+They applied to Parliament of Great Britain for the passage of the Richmond Chapel, Lancashire Act 1772, to enable the completion of the church as a chapel of ease.

+The church was located on Richmond Street or Cazneau Street.

+The church building was replaced with a new one in 1871, with the original location being demolished.

+The newer church was closed in 1971 and later demolished.